 By Nancy Simpkins

-What do quarterback Carson Palmer, outfielder Milton Bradley, point guard Lindsey Harding and Olympic soccer player Heather Mitts have in common?
+What do quarterback Tom Brady, downhill skier Lindsey Vonn, shooting guard Klay Thompson and soccer player Megan Rapinoe have in common?
 They have all torn an anterior cruciate ligament (ACL).

 The ACL connects the tibia (shin bone) to the femur (thigh bone).
 A tear in this ligament can make the knee joint unstable or prone to giving way.
 Sudden, pivoting movements become difficult, and arthritis is more likely to develop.

-Many ACL tears happen after landing from a jump or changing direction rapidly, after a blow to the knee, or while planting and cutting.
+Many ACL tears happen after someone lands from a jump, changes direction rapidly, or suffers a blow to the knee.
 ACL tears are common in basketball, football, soccer and skiing.

 Women are more susceptible to ACL tears than men are, which may be due to anatomical differences and the effects of hormones on ligaments.
 Another factor is that women tend to use a more upright posture than men.
 Athletes who use a crouching posture are less likely to suffer ACL injuries.
 The ACL also weakens with age, and is more likely to tear in athletes over 40.